oyachai/Workman/windows/README.txt

-Workman keyboard layout for Windows
+Kuality keyboard layout for Windows
 ===================================

 Installer generated using the Microsoft Keyboard Layout Creator: